sogaiu/ts-clojure/doc/verify-tree-sitter-setup.md

 It's possible to configure things via `conf/conf.clj` so that this repository's scripts make use of a different `tree-sitter` by specifying a full path or changing a binary name.
-See the top-level document for info on changing settings.
+See the top-level document for hints on where to look for changing such settings.

 ## Determine where parser repositories are looked for